 - GetMyDocs - finds the temporary internet files that have been saved without a meaningful description.

 You can also open My Computer to manually search for documents.

 You may need to close Internet Explorer before you can see the My Computer icon on the desktop.

-- If you have a program file (a file with an extension such as *.exe, *.bat etc) on your USB Drive, you will not be able to access the USB on a Library workstation for security reasons.
+- If you have a program file (a file with an extension such as *.exe, *.bat etc) on your USB Drive, you will not be able to access the USB on a Library Desktop for security reasons.
 Password protection on your USB Drive may also prevent access.
-Please use a computer in an ICT Access Lab
+Please use an ICT Virtual Desktop computer

 - For more information about this, double-click the USB device problem icon on the desktop of your computer.